bio-miga/MiGA-Docker/installing-docker/installing-docker-for-mac-os.md

 ## Installing Docker

-* Download Docker Desktop from https://desktop.docker.com/mac/stable/amd64/Docker.dmg?utm_source=docker&utm_medium=webreferral&utm_campaign=docs-driven-download-mac-amd64
+* Download Docker Desktop from [this link.]( https://desktop.docker.com/mac/stable/amd64/Docker.dmg?utm_source=docker&utm_medium=webreferral&utm_campaign=docs-driven-download-mac-amd64) The downloaded file will be named Docker.dmg.
 * Double-click Docker.dmg to open the installer.
 * Drag the Docker icon to the Applications folder.
 * Double-click Docker in the Applications folder to start Docker.
-* If a Docker Subscription Service window appears, click th checkbox to indicate that you accept the updated terms and then click Accept to continue.
+* If a Docker Subscription Service window appears, click the checkbox to indicate that you accept the updated terms and then click Accept to continue.

 ## Starting Docker Desktop